 Globally acknowledged TDB:

 - TDB successfully issued senior unsecured notes in 2007, 2010, 2012 and 2013 in international finance market for the first time from Mongolia.
-Therefore, the bank successfully issued the country’s first ever offshore CNY 700 million or USD 115 million bond, listed at Singapore Stock Exchange on 14 January 2014.
+Therefore, the bank successfully issued the country’s first ever offshore CNH 700 million or USD 115 million bond, listed at Hong Kong and Singapore Stock Exchange on 14 January 2014.

 - In October of 2012, TDB announced the official launch of Bloomberg TV Mongolia in partnership with Bloomberg International.
 The launch of Bloomberg TV Mongolia signifies the introduction of the first international broadcast news organization in Mongolia, one of the fastest-growing stock markets and investing environments in Asia today.